Skip to main content.

 4. Request and share resources from the Federal Trade Commission to educate team members and keep fraud prevention top of mind.

-“We’ve helped our business clients survive, grow and thrive through all kinds of ups and downs, from recessions to pandemics and beyond,” says Margaret Capper, SVP, Commercial Banking Manager at North Shore Bank.
-“Due to fraud, businesses have experienced major losses and we consider risk mitigation and fraud prevention as important to our clients’ daily needs as any other part of their full financial picture.”
+For decades, North Shore Bank has helped business customers survive, grow, and thrive through all kinds of ups and downs, from recessions to pandemics and beyond.
+Due to fraud, businesses have experienced major losses, and the bank considers risk mitigation and fraud prevention as important to our clients’ daily needs as any other part of their full financial picture.

-While fraud and scams seem to be here to stay, knowledge is power and information is protection.
-Rest assured your dedicated team of business banking advisors is always just a click or call away to help ensure your best fraud prevention and protection measures are in place.
+While fraud and scams seem to be here to stay, knowledge is power, and information is protection.
+Rest assured, your dedicated team of business banking advisors is always just a click or call away to help ensure your best fraud prevention and protection measures are in place.

 FAQs